 I help people recover & discover their greatness

-One day a former youth came back to visit and it ended up being a pivotal shift in my life.
+One day a former youth came back to visit the facility and it turned out to be the first pivotal shift in my life.
 In his slightly oversize gray suit, he entered the building with papers in his hand.
-After a bit of chatting, he gave me a copy of his GED and thanked me for helping him.
-The overwhelming feeling of gratitude awakened the service in me that I saw in my grandmother.
-It was then I realized I wanted to focus on the social side of my degree.
+After chatting for a bit he gave me a copy of his GED and thanked me for helping him.
+The overwhelming feeling of gratitude awakened the service in me, the same service I witnessed in my grandmother as a youth.
+It was then I realized I wanted to focus on sociology rather than criminal justice.

 The day after graduation, I packed my belongings and left home for Seattle, WA.
 In Seattle, I continued working in Social Services doing family reunification work with a Crisis Center and the Department of Children and Family Services.
 That lead to doing case management with “at risk” youth.
 Later, I joined a team of Coaches and Counselors to develop an alternative sentencing program for King County’s Juvenile Public Defender’s Office.
 That was my introduction to Coaching, Drug Court and the next pivotal shift in my life.
 I got involved with the Law & Ethics Training Advisory Board for Mental Health/Chemical Dependency Professionals.
 In addition, I got involved with the Department of Social and Health Services training in the Division of Alcohol and Substance Abuse.
 After 5 years in Seattle, I decided to move to Los Angeles to further my career.